Nicole2512/fruit/README.md

 # fruit

-Simple app exploring the setstate() function
+Simple app exploring the setstate() function in flutter.